Annual Technical Report 2005 on Industrial Design Information Activities submitted by Japan (SCIT/ATR/ID/2005/JP)

 Bibliographic data and processing for search purposes

-As bibliographic data for searches, application number, filing date, registration number, registration date, article, design classification, D-term (classification symbols for search purposes based on a classification system different from the design classification) and others are used in reference documents related to applications.
+As bibliographic data for searches, application number, filing date, registration number, registration date, article, Japanese design classification, D-term (classification symbols for retrieving purposes made by further subdividing Japanese Design Classification) and others are used in reference documents related to applications.
 Disclosure date, acceptance date, publishing date, article, design class, D-term and others are used in reference documents related to disclosure.

 These data are stored on hard disk document by document for use as search references.

 IV.
 Search file establishment and upkeep

 The JPO has stored in search files the following: reference documents related to applications; designs presented in magazines published in Japan and abroad, in catalogs, on home pages on the internet and elsewhere; image data (including color image data) gained by electronic processing foreign design gazettes; and bibliographic data (including Japanese design classification and D-term).
 These are used as base data for the JPO’s design examination.

 On January 1, 2000, the JPO started receiving design registration applications on-line.
 Accordingly, information on designs whose registration was applied for is automatically put into search files.
 The image data and bibliographic data in approximately 2,190,000 reference documents related to applications and approximately 3,50,000 reference documents related to publicly-known designs had been stored in search files by the year 2004.

 The image and bibliographic data on 39,254 applications and about 250,000 publicly known design reference document were added.